Emperor Penguin Colony In Antarctica Sees Thousands Of Chicks Wiped Out

 — The Hill (@thehill) April 25, 2019

 “The sea ice that’s formed since 2016 hasn’t been as strong.
 Storm events that occur in October and November will now blow it out early.
 So there’s been some sort of regime change.
-Sea ice that was previously stable and reliable is now just untenable,” Dr Fretwell explained.
+Sea ice that was previously stable and reliable is now just untenable,” Dr. Fretwell explained.

-While many adults belonging to the Halley Bay colony appeared to have moved to other places across the Weddell Sea, with some nearby colonies seeing a rise in their numbers, this bizarre event illustrates what can happen to the emperor penguin global population if sea ice keeps reducing at the current pace, facing a threat of 50-70% decrease by the end of the century.
+While many adults belonging to the Halley Bay colony appeared to have moved to other places across the Weddell Sea — with some nearby colonies seeing a rise in their numbers — this bizarre event illustrates what can happen to the emperor penguin population if sea ice keeps reducing at the current pace.
+The species faces a 50 to 70 percent decrease by the end of the century, according to computer modeling.